 Esophageal atresia and tracheoesophageal fistula often occur together.

-Doctors do not know what causes esophageal atresia and tracheoesophageal fistula, but many children with these birth defects have other abnormalities, such as defects of the spine Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain and spinal cord can occur in early or late fetal development.
-Typical symptoms include intellectual disability, paralysis, incontinence, or loss of sensation in some... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
+Doctors do not know what causes esophageal atresia and tracheoesophageal fistula, but many children with these birth defects have other abnormalities, such as defects of the spine Overview of Brain and Spinal Cord Birth Defects Birth defects of the brain or spinal cord cause a spectrum of neurologic problems; some may be barely noticeable, others may be fatal.
+Birth defects of the brain and spinal cord can occur in... read more , heart Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more , kidneys Kidney Defects There are several different birth defects that affect the kidneys (the two organs that filter waste from the blood to make urine).
-These defects are not usually apparent at the doctor's examination... read more , genitals Genital Birth Defects Defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
-Sometimes the genitals are ambiguous, that is, not clearly female or... read more , ears Ear Defects Ears can be missing, deformed, or incompletely developed at birth.
-(See also Introduction to Birth Defects of the Face, Bones, Joints, and Muscles.)
-Birth defects of the ear include the following... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
-Limbs may form abnormally.
-For example, bones in the hand and forearm may be missing because of a genetic defect (see Chromosome... read more and retardation of mental development, physical development, or both.
+These defects are not usually apparent at the doctor's examination... read more , genitals Genital Birth Defects Birth defects of the genitals can involve the penis, scrotum, or testes (testicles) in boys and the vagina and labia in girls.
+Sometimes the genitals are ambiguous, that is, not clearly female... read more , ears Ear Defects Ears can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more , and limbs Missing or Incompletely Formed Limbs Limbs can be missing, deformed, or incompletely developed at birth.
+Birth defects, also called congenital anomalies, are physical abnormalities that occur before a baby is born.
+"Congenital"... read more and retardation of mental development, physical development, or both.

 Atresia and Fistula: Defects in the Esophagus